smartcar/retryify/readme.md

 **Kind**: global function<br/>
-**Returns**: <code>function</code> - [retryWrapper](retryWrapper) A decorator function that wraps a a function to turn it into a retry-enabled function.
+**Returns**: <code>function</code> - [retryWrapper](retryWrapper) A decorator function that wraps a a function to turn it into a retry-enabled function.<br/>
 **Throws**:

 - TypeError when function is passed instead of options object.